wilsontelab/agFree-docs/docs/11_genome-resources/33_in-silico-digestion.md

 reference genome or genotype graph obtained above.
 Genome digestion is done for many REs simultaneously, wheres genotype digestion is done one RE at a time.

-Use the following commands directly, or call them using the [digestion job file templates](44_job-file-templates/digest).
+Use the following commands directly, or call them using the {% include templates.html type="digest" %}.

 ```sh
 af genome digest --help